icecc/icecream/README.md

 version on all nodes, otherwise, nodes running older icecream version might be excluded from available nodes.

-The icecream version shipped with openSUSE 12.2 is partially incompatible with nodes using other icecream versions.
-12.2 nodes will not be used for compilation by other nodes, and depending on the scheduler version 12.2 nodes will not compile on other nodes either.
-These incompatible nodes can be identified by having 'Linux3_' prefix in the platform).
-Replace the openSUSE 12.2 package with a different one (for example from the devel:tools:build repository).

 ### build with -Werror fails only when using icecream

 This problem should not exist with a recent icecream version.
 If it does, try